Home

 Baggage Loss

 If your luggage goes AWOL, travel insurance will cover the cost of replacing your belongings.
-Some policies offer a daily allowance for you to buy essential items until your luggage is returned.
+Some policies offer a daily allowance to purchase essential items until your luggage is returned.

 Theft